EricMFink/PRcasebook/_pages/Part1.md

 # Questions

-Could Keefe have relied on Rodriguez’s testimony without violating his duty of candor to the court?
+Could Keefe have relied on Rodriguez's testimony without violating his duty of candor to the court?
 What if the prosecutor did not notice the mistake?
 Would Keefe have a duty to disclose?
 Would it be a violation of the Model Rules if he did not disclose?

-What are Keefe’s ethical obligations under the circumstances?
+What are Keefe's ethical obligations under the circumstances?
 How should he balance his duty to Torres against his duty to the court?

 </div>